zendesk/redux-api-status/docs/examples.md

 This thunk action will perform the following steps:
 1. Dispatch `begin`
-2. Dispatch thunk `connectionStats`
-3. If promise is rejected, dispatches failure with the error's message
+2. If promise is rejected, dispatches failure with the error's message

     OR